Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-\begin{definition} Let $u \in S^1$, let $S$ be a $u$-strip, and let $x \in \partial(S,-u)$.
+\begin{definition} Let $u \in \stabu'$, let $S$ be a $u$-strip, and let $x \in \partial(S,-u)$.
 We say that $S$ is \emph{$u$-crossed} if there exists a strongly connected set in $[ \H_u(x) \cup (S \cap A) ]$ that intersects both $\H_u(x)$ and $\partial(S,u)$. \end{definition}

-Unless the precise position of the $u$-strip is important, we shall assume without further comment that the $(-u)$-side of the $u$-strip is a subset of $\ell_u$, so that we may take the $x$ in the previous definition to be the origin.
+Note that the half-plane $\H_u(x)$ does not depend on the choice of~$x \in \partial(S,-u)$.
+Unless the precise position of the $u$-strip is important, we will usually assume that the $(-u)$-side of the $u$-strip is a subset of $\ell_u$.

-Before continuing with the results of this subsection, we give a more complete account of the relationships between the different constants of this section (leading up to the proof of Theorem~\ref{th:lowerunbal}) than that given in~\eqref{eq:constants1}.
-We mentioned that during the course of the inductive proof of Lemma~\ref{le:induction} two further sequences of constants would be defined, in addition to the $\delta(\beta)$ already introduced in Definition~\ref{de:ih}.
-These sequences are $\delta'(2),\dots,\delta'(2\alpha+1)$, which appear in the statements of Lemmas~\ref{le:horizcrossings} and~\ref{le:vertcrossings}, and $\weak(2),\dots,\weak(2\alpha+1)$, which appear in Definition~\ref{de:weakconn}.
+Before continuing with the results of this subsection, we give a more complete account of the relationships between the different constants of this section than that given in~\eqref{eq:constants1}.
+We mentioned that, during the course of the inductive proof of Lemma~\ref{le:induction}, two sequences of constants would be defined, in addition to the constants $\delta(\beta)$ already introduced in Definition~\ref{de:ih}.
+These sequences are $\delta'(2),\dots,\delta'(2\alpha+1)$, which will appear in the statements of Lemmas~\ref{le:horizcrossings} and~\ref{le:vertcrossings}, and $\weak(2),\dots,\weak(2\alpha+1)$, which will appear in Definition~\ref{de:weakconn}.
 These constants will be chosen to have the following relative sizes.
 First, for each $2\leq\beta\leq 2\alpha$,

 and second,